Join us for virtual library programs

 Second Friday – Tween Comic Book Club

-We'll discuss what we think is rad about this book, host a short trivia game and ask you for your questions, before and art activity inspired by the comic book.
+We'll discuss what we think is rad about a book, host a short trivia game and ask you for your questions, before and art activity inspired by the comic book.
 Copies of all books are available to check out through Hoopla!
 All events take place on Facebook Live.